Add, remove & assign phone numbers on demand

-It’s effortless to get a virtual phone number for business with Chalkboard.
+It’s easy to get a virtual phone number for business with Chalkboard.
 Download the app and you can get your new dedicated number for work, which means that you don’t have to share your personal number with your customers and business associates.

 But more importantly, unlike free virtual phone numbers, Chalkboard is built for business use.
 The app organises your business and personal contacts, which will make it easy to search for their communication.
-You also get group broadcast to connect with multiple customers in one go.
+You also get broadcast SMS to connect with multiple customers in one go.

-With enhanced chat features, you can talk to your customers like friends and build long-term relationships.
+With enhanced messaging features, you can talk to your customers like friends and build long-term relationships.
 Auto-reply allows you to respond to missed calls and keep the conversation going.
 You can also share your phone number with your team members to improve internal collaboration and customer service.

 An in-depth guide for business owners looking for more information about virtual phone numbers